stharlan/conterm/README.md

 ### The Architecture

 The API calls that control serial communication all work asynchronously, so, I decided to use IO Completion ports (IOCP) for the IO.
 I want to handle serial modem communication as well as telnet.
 The IO APIs for both can be handled by IOCP.

+I started going directly for the modem connection, but, realized I didnt have a good test environment, unless I wanted to call a BBS and hang up 50 times a day.
+So, I installed Synchronet BBS and started coding a telnet client first.
+Im hoping coding the modem client will be easier once I get that done.
+And, Im very close.
+I can connect, get the starting page and interact with the BBS.
+I had to learn about telnet command protocol.
+The BBS sends some telnet commands to the client, mostly just letting the client know what its going to do.
+It will default to a dumb terminal unless negotiated otherwise.
+It also sends ANSI escape codes which I have contemplated parsing and executing, but, seems like a bigger task than I want to handle right now.

+There are no functions in the C runtime to get a character from the keyboard asynchronously (at least none I wanted to use).
+I found a couple of possible solutions on the internet, but, opted to code my own with the windows API.
+Using WaitForSingleObject on STDIN, GetNumberOfConsoleInputEvents and ReadConsoleInput, I was able to craft a thread that detects keydown events and sends the characters to my client class, which then sends across the "wire" to the server (telnet, serial modem, etc).
+Works very well.
+This is all console, of course - no windows.